mimoex/CANS2025_Website/content/STIPEND.md

 - A copy of student card and certificate of enrollment
 - Recommendation letter from supervisor
 - Copy of passport and payment receipt of flight
-The submission period: 10 July - 14 August, 2025
+The submission period: After September 1, 2025